usmanakhtar/dataset/README.md

-# dataset
+# Dataset for the Assignmnent

 This is the assigment dataset for the MS data analytics student.
 This dataset contains information about Zenith Insurance, a dynamic insurance provider known for its innovative approach, utilizes various outreach methods to promote its term life insurance products.

-# Telemarketing Customer Dataset for Insurance Subscription Prediction

 This repository contains a dataset on past telemarketing campaigns conducted to promote insurance subscriptions.
 The data can be used to build machine learning models that predict customer likelihood to subscribe to the insurance product.

 ## Dataset Description